LinusBorg/composition-api-demos/README.md

 #### `use-endpoint.js`

 **unfinished** Similar to `use-promise`.
-Intended as an example of how to wrap a fecth library and cancel requests when the function is called again.
+Intended as an example of how to wrap a fetch library and cancel requests when the function is called again.

 Current implementation isn't doing that in the way I want it to.
 Not used in any example right now for this reason.